What is a limit order?

 How limit closing orders work

-You can also set a limit closing order with either spread betting or CFD trading.
+You can also set a limit closing order with CFD trading.
 A limit closing order is also manually determined by you.
 When opening a position, you will set a limit closing order as the amount of profit you’re happy with making, if the market moves in your favour.
 Then, when that price level is reached, your trade is automatically closed, thereby locking in potential profits.

 How to place a limit order